BornRiot/javascript_essentials/README.md

-# javascript_essentials
+# Javascript Essentials
-Repository for Udemy Crash Course in JavaScript
+Repository for Udemy Crash Course in JavaScript.
+The course can be viewed here: https://www.udemy.com/course/javascript-essentials/